rafalp/Misago/dev-docs/plugins/hooks/filter-hook.md

 ## Adding type annotations

-We will extend our hook to include type annotations for the original function this hook wraps (an "actiom") and for the filter functions it accepts from plugins ("filters").
+We will extend our hook to include type annotations for the original function this hook wraps (an "action") and for the filter functions it accepts from plugins ("filters").
 Both of these annotations will be `Protocol`s:

 ```python
 # parse_user_message.py